Lloyd Tilghman: Early life

 Tilghman was born in "Rich Neck Manor", Claiborne, Maryland to James Tilghman who was the great-grandson of Matthew Tilghman, and Ann C. Shoemaker Tilghman.
 He attended the United States Military Academy and graduated near the bottom of his class in 1836.
 He was commissioned a brevet second lieutenant in the 1st U.S. Dragoons, but resigned his commission after three months.
 He worked as a construction engineer on a number of railroads in the South and in Panama, except for a period in which he returned to the Army as a captain in the Maryland and Washington, D.C.
 Volunteer Artillery (August 1847 to July 1848).
 In 1852, he took up residence in Paducah, Kentucky.
+He owned five slaves.